wujastyk/HSSA/README.md

 # HSSA-journal-LaTeX-stylesheet
-maintenance site for the LaTeX stylesheet for History of Science in South Asia (https://hssa-journal.org)
+Maintenance site for the LaTeX stylesheet for History of Science in South Asia (https://hssa-journal.org)

 ## The most important files here are